“If I have done anything, even a little, to help small children enjoy honest, simple pleasures, I have done a bit of

 Tarn Hows, one of the many plots of land that Potter owned and inspired her writing

 She frequented London art galleries throughout her teenage years, before gaining an invested interest in the sciences in her twenties.
 From astronomy to archaeology to entomology, Potter eventually developed a passion for mycology and fungi, putting a great amount of work into research and refining her knowledge in the field.
 Throughout this time to make money she and her brother Walter printed cards for special occasions, most of which featured illustrations of mice and rabbits, a feature that would go on to be a staple of her books.

 On her holidays to Scotland, Potter would often write to the children of Annie Carter Moore, one of the governesses who taught her as a child.
 It was within these letters that her infamous characters were brought to life for the first time, and it was one particular story detailing four little rabbits that began the journey from science prodigy to writer extraordinaire.
 After a battle to find a buyer, she used her own money to publish a draft of her first book for family and friends before a firm that originally declined her decided to accept, publishing The Tale of Peter Rabbit on October 2nd 1902.

 The immediate success of her book made Beatrix Potter a household name.
-She went on to create a multitude of whimsical tales, illustrating characters with both her words and imagery: Jemima Puddleduck, Mrs Tiggy-Winkle, Mr Jeremy Fisher, the Flopsy Bunnies and Squirrel Nutkin are just some of the names that became immortalised in her works, as the trailblazing author’s ambition helped make her a fortune and propel her to the top of the list of renowned literary artists.
+She went on to create a multitude of whimsical tales, illustrating characters with both her words and imagery: Jemima Puddleduck, Mrs Tiggy-Winkle, Mr Jeremy Fisher, the Flopsy Bunnies and Squirrel Nutkin are just some of the animals that became immortalised in her books, as the trailblazing author’s ambition helped make her a fortune and propel her to the top of the list of renowned literary artists.